 - View dependencies for multiple objects at once using the dependency report.

-- Dependency relationships between initiatives can be visualized on the strategy roadmap.
+- Dependency relationships between initiatives, epics, and features can be visualized on the strategy roadmap.

-- Dependency relationships between features, phases, and milestones can be visualized on the Releases > Gantt view or on Roadmaps > Dependency.
+- Dependency relationships between features, phases, and milestones can be visualized on the Releases > Gantt page (for releases and epics) or on Roadmaps > Dependency.

 - Initiative, release, release phase, feature, and idea reporting tables include columns for Record links, which can then be included in the list, pivot, chart, and custom roadmap reports.

-With any of these visualizations, use the More options button to share the information with your team as an image, PDF, or Aha! presentation.
+With any of these visualizations, use the Share button to share the information with your team as an image, PDF, or Aha! presentation.